 It won’t make you an Instagram hero either.

-Don’t think I haven’t been subjected to this and learned the lesson of injury the hard way.
+Don’t think I haven’t run my easy runs too hard and learned the lesson of injury the hard way.
 Long term readers know my first tibial stress fracture (7 years ago now) was caused by overtraining.
 In short, I ran my easy runs too fast.
 My last burn out wasn’t necessarily caused by running too fast, but more life stress, trying to run high mileage, and just doing too much.

 Every week I post a running log and mileage recap.
 Every month I do something similar.
-Every week on Instagram, I get a few messages about “how fast do you run your easy runs,” and I will always respond the same way: honestly I don’t know or care.
-Typically I use my Garmin Vivosport.
-It’s not fancy, and that’s why I like it.
-It will tell me mile splits if I want but for the most part, I just do timer mode.
+Every week on Instagram, I get a few messages about “how fast do you run your easy runs,” I will always respond the same way: I run between 9-20 minute miles.
+Without fail, I’ll log some 20-minute miles on trails.
+Honestly, those aren’t even easy.
+Most of my road easy run mileage is done between 9-11 min miles.

-- I run a route I know to be X amount of miles and don’t time it.
-I could finish 5 miles in 45 minutes or an hour…I will only have a good idea by the kitchen clock.
+- Run a route.
+You know the number of miles and don’t time it.
+I could finish 5 miles in 45 minutes or an hour…I will only have a good idea for the kitchen clock.

-- I just run for an hour and if it’s 6 miles or 10…that’s how it goes.
+- Run by time: Run for an hour, and if it’s 6 miles or 10…that’s how it goes.
 JK, it would never be anything close to 10.

-For training, I usually have a rough outline of the runs and workouts I want to do for the week, but I never have an exact plan.
-For instance, last week I planned to take a rest day on Thursday, but my body was hurting on Tuesday…so I rested then too.
+I usually have a rough outline of the runs and workouts I want to do for the week for training, but I never have an exact plan.
+For instance, last week, I planned to take a rest day on Thursday, but my body was hurting on Tuesday…so I rested then too.
 Some days I have more time in the morning, and some days I have less.
 I ask myself: will I miss this mile next week.
 No…I won’t remember.
 Being flexible is one of the most important parts of easy runs.

 Does Not Caring about Pace Really Help Me?